 How to Upgrade and Still Honor Original Architecture

-The greatest risk in maintaining significant style elements from another era is that our clients wanted the floor plan of the expanded kitchen to be as close as possible to an open floor plan approach.
+The greatest challenge with maintaining the original architectural elements was that our clients wanted the floor plan of the expanded kitchen to be as close as possible to an open floor plan approach.
 Instead of recreating a Victorian style, we worked with a timeless approach which applied historic materials such as butcher block counters and naturally finished wide plank, white oak floors (site finished).
 The clean and modern kitchen style includes an addition with a breakfast table at the rear with an oversized curtain wall of windows opening onto a landscaped yard.
 They wanted to honor the Victorian bones of their new home, but desired updated modern amenities and finishes: an open kitchen concept with glass curtain wall; a luxurious master bathroom suite with two-person shower and integrated soaking tub; and a functional 3rd floor guest bathroom and laundry room.

 Using a Traditional Style Design Approach to Merge Old & New